The best AI sentiment analysis tools in 2021

 Note that the tool provides the general sentiment for the whole piece of analysed content, which means that even if we have extremely negative expressions, the whole text might not necessarily be evaluated as negative as long as there are enough positive words as well, as the tool considers all of the text in the sample.

-As we learn, the tool is in the phase of public beta, which means the version we can test is still in development and encountering some errors is possible.
+As we learn, the text analysis tool is in the phase of public beta, which means the version we can test is still in development and encountering some errors is possible.

-The creators of the tool are proud of the speed with which Sentigem analyses content and I can vouch for it – I pasted huge chunks of text into the tool and got the results instantly!
+The creators of the tool are proud of the speed with which Sentigem analyses content and I can vouch for it – I pasted huge chunks of text into the tool and got the results in real-time!

 Sentistrength provides automatic sentiment analysis of up to 16,000 social web texts per second with up to human level accuracy for English.